murrayjbrown/holochain-kennel/README.md

 When a branch is pushed to Github Travis runs a build.
 The build does the following:
 1. Installs docker-compose
-2. Runs docker-compose up -d which spins up a bootstrap server and 3 instances of clutter
+2. Runs docker-compose up -d which spins up a bootstrap server and 3 instances of litter
 3. Install the cypress dependencies
 4. Runs the Cypress e2e tests.
 5. If on master a new release is published to github releases. (coming soon)

-## Feature Roadmap and Current Progress
+## Feature Roadmap and Current Progress (TBD)
  - [x] Set default handle from AgentID string
  - [x] Enable users to change their handle
  - [x] Share mews (tweets) -- up to 256 characters